Scyies/rocket-mons/README.md

 ### Goals

-- [X] Authentication with graphCMS API
+- [X] Authentication with graphCMS API and ApolloClient
   - [X] Auto redirect to adoption page if already authenticated
   - [X] Display profile data from the API information
   - [X] Update profile informations